rsachse/luess/README.md

 	library(luess)
 	?luess

 in the R command line.
-A package vignette is still to be written.
+A package vignette has still to be written.